near-ndc/voting-v1/voting_body/README.md

 - reject
 - spam: strong conviction that the proposal is spam, should be removed and a deposit slashed.

-A proposal voting is in progress when `now <= proposal.start_time + voting_duration`, where `proposal.start_time` is a time when the proposal is added to the active queue.
+A proposal voting is in progress when `now <= proposal.start_time + vote_duration`, where `proposal.start_time` is a time when the proposal is added to the active queue.

 Syntax: #vote_type denotes number of votes of the specified type, eg: #approve means number of approve votes.